 4. Columnar (or Wide-Column) Databases

-We have been using relational databases since decades, but NoSQL DBs are radically different and less mature.
-Relational databases can scale and handle Big Data.
-The difference lies in the fact that RDBMS require more effort to scale.
+We have been using relational databases for decades, but NoSQL DBs are radically different and less mature.
+Relational databases can scale and handle big data.
+The difference lies in the fact that RDBMS requires more effort to scale.

 The question arises, why do we need one of these new NoSQL databases?
 Is it for scaling?
 Clearly not.
 RDBMS has been a part of a large-scale system for many years.
 The issue is the amount of work to make them scale.
 While these giants have been successful at scaling, their success did not come easy, they had to make many tweaks and changes and even implement a few software and hardware tricks to achieve their goals.